jarikorhonen/hriq/README.md

 1) Makes patches out of LIVE Challenge dataset and makes probabilistic quality scores (file _LiveC_prob.mat_), `using processLiveChallenge.m` script.
-3) Trains CNN feature extractor, using `trainCNNmodel.m` script.
+3) Trains CNN feature extractor, using `trainCNNmodelV3.m` script.
 4) Extracts feature vector sequences from HRIQ images, using the trained feature extractor, off-the-shelf ViT model and `computeHRIQModelFeatures.m` script. *Note that for using the ViT model, you need to use Matlab version R2023b or later!*
 5) Trains and tests RNN model by using HRIQ with ten different splits to training and testing data.
 Uses `trainAndTestHRIQmodel.m` script for this purpose.
 Displays the results for SCC, PCC, and RMSE after each iteration, and finally the average results.